McIntyre-Lab/events/event_analysis/README.md

 Simulated data and output that was used in the preparing of the manuscript and evelopment of Event Analysis is also available.

+## CHANGELOG: v1.0.13c -> v1.0.13d

+### Bug fixes:

+* Fixed a bug in the buildFusions.py script that throws a ValueError exception when building fusions/exonic regions for chromosomes with a single exon.
+This appears to affect FlyBase dmel/6.17 and dsim/2.02 GFF annotations

+### Changes:

+* Updated the make_gff_db.py script.
+If the db file already exists then the existing file is deleted and recreated.

+* Updated conda recipe: specific version requirements added for NumPy (v1.14.3) and GFFutils (v0.9).
+Version requirements for pybedtools (v.0.7.10) and Pandas (v.0.23.1) have also been set to specific versions, instead of minimum version number.
+This is to ensure compatibility across all installs of Event Analysis.